51Degrees/specifications/pipeline-specification/advanced-features/parallel-processing.md

 ## Benefits

-The intention is that this would allow a user to reduce the end-to-end time required to process a given request.
+The intention is that this would allow a user to reduce the end-to-end time needed to process a given request.
 Particularly when large numbers of relatively slow engines are involved.

 ## Drawbacks